dasarajuaishwarya/-GVSU-CIS641-ANALYTICA/docs/proposal-template.md

 **1. Frontend :** HTML, CSS, JavaScript, and React.js for building an interactive and responsive user interface.

-2. Backend : Node.js or Python with frameworks like Express or Flask/Django for server-side logic and API management.
+**2. Backend :** Node.js or Python with frameworks like Express or Flask/Django for server-side logic and API management.

-3. Database : PostgreSQL or MongoDB for secure and structured data storage.
+**3. Database :** PostgreSQL or MongoDB for secure and structured data storage.

-4. APIs : Integration with financial data providers such as Plaid for automatic transaction tracking.
+**4. APIs :** Integration with financial data providers such as Plaid for automatic transaction tracking.

-5. Data Visualization : JavaScript libraries such as Chart.js or D3.js for interactive graphs and analytics.
+**5. Data Visualization :** JavaScript libraries such as Chart.js or D3.js for interactive graphs and analytics.

-6. Hosting & Deployment : AWS, Azure, or Heroku for cloud hosting and managing the infrastructure.
+**6. Hosting & Deployment :** AWS, Azure, or Heroku for cloud hosting and managing the infrastructure.

-7. Security : Implementing encryption and secure authentication to protect sensitive financial information.
+**7. Security :** Implementing encryption and secure authentication to protect sensitive financial information.

 # Method/Approach

-Phase 1: Requirements Analysis & Design
+**Phase 1: Requirements Analysis & Design**

 •	Define core features, user personas, and use cases.